 As an Amazon Associate, I earn from qualifying purchases.

 You can use any bottled sauce that you’d like for this tempura cauliflower.
-If you’re looking for a low-sugar option, check out our homemade Gluten-Free Teriyaki Sauce.
-Our creamy Vegan Aioli is also a great choice.
+If you’re looking for a DIY option, check out our homemade gluten-free teriyaki sauce.

-Tempura batter does not usually work well in an air fryer.
+Tempura batter typically does not work well in an air fryer.
 BUT, we cracked the code on how to make it work.
-Once you dip the cauliflower in the tempura batter, you’ll lightly coat them in panko breadcrumbs.
+Once you dip the cauliflower in the tempura batter, you’ll lightly coat it in panko breadcrumbs.

-- Keep the tempura batter as chilled as possible.
-You can refrigerate it for up to 30 minutes, but it won’t keep well much longer than that.
+- You’re going to want to keep the tempura batter as chilled as possible.
+With lots of testing, I have learned that you can refrigerate it for up to 30 minutes, but it won’t keep well much longer than that.

 Ingredients